From Coin-Op to Hundreds of Employees – The Story of Julia and Keith Pooler

 - Sacramento Laundry

 If you want to help fund small business owners like Keith and Julia Pooler as they work to expand their businesses and impact their communities consider an investment in CNote.
-100% of your money will be invested in amazing community lenders like CDC, making more success stories like the Poolers’ possible.
+100% of your money will be invested in mission-based lenders like CDC, making more success stories like the Poolers’ possible.